uyxela/hackmit2020/README.md

 ### Features

 - Calculate the carbon emissions from your high performance computing services, get insights on how to reduce your carbon impact, and see the data in interactive visualizations.
-- Compare the energy efficiency of leading supercomputers such as MIT's Satori with other systems including your own.
+- Compare the energy efficiency of leading supercomputerss MIT's Satori with other systems including your own.
 - ...

 ![Screenshot of Green Machine home page](./images/greenmachine-calculate1.png "Green Machine home page")